 STRONG, WATERPROOF, VERSATILE FOAMBOARD: A Great Way to Set Ceramic Tiles

-Every so often a new building material hits the scene and changes everything.
-Something called KERDI-BOARD was an example of this.
-It’s a rigid, waterproof, structural foam substrate for supporting tiles and it expands the possibilities for ceramic and porcelain tile installation more than anything else I’ve ever seen.
 I first learned about KERDI-BOARD more than fifteen years ago, and since then I’ve used it on a number of projects.
-It’s much easier to work with than the traditional cement board, and it works better than cement board as a tile substrate, and it glues together using thinset tile mortar.
-Click here for the encouraging story of an energetic non-professional, Brad Elkin, who renovated not one but two bathrooms back-to-back in his house using KERDI-BOARD and other get materials.
-That’s one of them below.
+It’s much easier to work with than the traditional cement board tile backing, it works much better than cement board as a tile substrate, and it joins together using nothing more than thinset tile mortar as glue.
+Click here for the encouraging story of an energetic non-professional, Brad Elkin, who renovated not one but two bathrooms back-to-back in his house using KERDI-BOARD and other great materials.
+That’s one of his bathrooms below.

 This is the handiwork of homeowner Brad Elkin.He renovated two bathrooms in his home, beginning first by stripping back to bare wall studs.
 Brad paid particular attention to waterproofing.